BLOG

 Posted: Tue 30th Mar 2021

-Increasingly, the topic of sustainability is moving to the forefront of business strategy.
-Customer demand for sustainable options is driving business to adopt new policies that demonstrate eco-friendly practices of sourcing, manufacturing and shipping.
+Today's customers are increasingly looking to businesses to adopt new policies that demonstrate eco-friendly practices of sourcing, manufacturing and shipping.

-According to the recent UPS Smart E-Commerce report 2021, 77% of UK consumers consider the environment and sustainability important when making purchasing decisions and expect to see retailers taking steps toward carbon footprint reduction and sustainable packaging.
+More and more consumers are considering the environment and sustainability when making purchases and expect to see retailers taking steps toward reducing their carbon footprint and using sustainable packaging.

 So, how can you make your business more sustainable and in turn attract new customers and build brand loyalty?
-Here are my recommendations:
+Here are some recommendations:

 Make shipping hassle-free and sustainable